aarnaud1/vkw/README.md

 ```

 The `vkw::CommandBuffer` class wraps all the Vulkan command functions `vkCmd*()`.
-To record a command buffer, simply do/
+To record a command buffer, simply do:
 ```c++
 cmdBuffer.begin(VK_COMMAND_BUFFER_ONE_TIME_SUBMIT_BIT)
          .bindComputePipeline(...)